Arkham Stories (I.e. the Cthulhu-hack I use)

 Magick:

-In case the Investigators get hold of dark tomes and are able to learn some spells, the best way I found how to handle them is idiosyncratic.
+In case the Investigators get hold of dark tomes and are able to learn some spells, the best way I found how to handle them is idiosyncratically.
 Every tome should have its own rules, dice rolls, and every spell should work slightly differently from all others.
 A general scheme, which should be filled out more dutifully by the GM, could look like so:

 Reading tomes requires an Action-roll.
 Most likely, Asses, Endure, and Procure; but others are thinkable depending on the work.
 Maybe the Investigator has to softly whisper charming words so the book opens up to them?
 Afterwards, there should be some kind of Will roll with a modifier depending on how bad the tome is.
-Knowledge in these games is dangerous.
+Knowledge is dangerous.
 Having read the tome should always give a narrative benefit: now the Investigator knows something relevant they didn't before.
 Maybe the weakness of a horror or maybe a new clue where to go next.

 Tomes could include spells.
 I think, learning a spell really depends on the spell and the tome.
 If it's a quick chant maybe the Investigator can learn it just while studying the tome, with no further roll needed but maybe it's a hidden ritual that has to be uncovered with more rolls.